Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

-For fair comparisons, we adopt the same architecture and hyper-parameters for all the methods (please refer to Appendix~\ref{sec:hyperp} for the details).
+For fair comparisons, we adopt the same architecture and hyper-parameters for all the methods (please refer to Appendix~\ref{sec:hyperp} for details).
 For datasets without node features, we adopt a constant vector as the node features.
-We experiment on two tasks: link prediction and node classification.
-Additional experiments on pairwise node classification are provided in Appendix~\ref{sec:exp_addresults_NC}.
-We repeat the experiments 10 times for datasets except PPA and 3 times for PPA, and report the average results.